dibsonthis/SimpleFilter/README.md

 -	Plot: If True, plots final mutation
 -	Plotall: If True, plots all mutations
 -	Flat: If True, returns a flattened list that can be used in the SimpleFilter.euc function

+		image = sf.load(path/to/image,[200,200])

+		conv = sf.cycle(image, simple_filters, 4) # This convolutes the image 4 times for each filter in simple_filters 								(simple_filters consists of four filters; horizontal line, vertical line, right 							diagonal line, left diagonal line) and plots all the images once complete

 <b>SimpleFilter.<i>style</b>(filter, front=1, back=-0.1, x=None, y=None, s=None, n= False)</i>